nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-composite-app/README.md

 We call this a **Composite App*, and it could again be a building block for other Composite Apps.

 The SPA itself is written in React but is uses other ones implemented with Vue.js, Angular and Svelte to build a dialog.
+It is capable of server-side rendering, which includes the *embedded* Apps.

 ## Usage